Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Results and Discussion

-We now investigate the effect of each normalization on the final goal of mental workload assessment.
-For that, target domain (i.e. test set or left-out subject) accuracy values for low/high mental workload classification using LOSO cross-validation are shown in Table \ref{tab:classif}.
+Lastly, target domain accuracy (i.e., test set or left-out subject) is reported for low/high mental workload classification using a LOSO cross-validation scheme.
 In addition to the test accuracy calculated on data from the subject left out, we also compute the classifier performance on the source domain by taking out from the training data 200 data points per subject.
 Based on the bound shown in Eq. \ref{eq:gordon}, our goal is to verify whether the estimated conditional and marginal shift values provide a way to assess the generalization gap between source and target domains.
 We use the training accuracy to compute the empirical risk, as it is equal to $1-\hat{R}_X[h_X]$ calculated with a 0-1 loss.
 Likewise, the true risk $R_X[h_X]$ was estimated as the accuracy on the test set.
 We calculated training and test average accuracy and the corresponding standard deviation across 30 independent runs.
-These values are shown per each subject left out during training and averaged across all subjects.
+These values are shown per subject left out during training and averaged across all subjects.
 We also report average and standard deviation values of the generalization gap for each subject, calculated as the absolute difference between training and test accuracy.
+Tables~\ref{tab:tread_classif} and \ref{tab:bike_classif} present these quantities for the treadmill and the bike conditions, respectively.

+According to the results presented in Table \ref{tab:tread_classif}, we observe that, as predicted by the bound in Eq. \ref{eq:gordon}, z-score normalization, i.e., the features with lower conditional and marginal shifts, presented the smallest approximated generalization gap between source and target domains.
+This finding is similarly observed in the case of the group of subjects that performed the experiment with the stationary bike, as shown by the results reported in Table \ref{tab:bike_classif}.
+An overall comparison between treadmill and bike subjects also reveals that inter-subject generalization, as measured by the estimate of the risk on the source domain (training subjects), is considerably lower for the bike condition.
+This aspect could also have been predicted by the diagonal values of the disparity matrix (Figures \ref{fig:tread_disp_matrices} and \ref{fig:bike_disp_matrices}) which show that for the majority of the subjects the approximated labeling function seems to be easier to approximate for the treadmill condition.